Week 8 NFL FanDuel Salary Movers

 We're here to "look around" and make sure we don't miss any week-to-week salary changes that could pay dividends on FanDuel.

-This week's article will take a look at which players salaries have changed the most from Week 7 to Week 8 and dig into why those moves happened.
+This week's article will take a look at which players' salaries have changed the most from Week 7 to Week 8.

 Now that you're ready, let's get to it!